paolostivanin/PolFTP/README.md

 FTPUtils
 ========
-FTPUtils is an implementation of a FTP client and a FTP server.<br>
+FTPUtils is an implementation of a FTP client.<br>
 It is developed by:

 * Paolo Stivanin a.k.a.
 Polslinux